Rajveer-CSE-27/Escaping-the-Caves-Cryptography-challenge/Level 3/README.md

 Now, g = ( ( (y\*inverse(x))^u )  \*  ( (z\*inverse(y))^v )  ) mod p<br>
 g = 192847283928500239481729<br>
-By substituting the value of g in equation 1, equation 2 and equation 3, and solving we get the common value as the password.<br>
+By substituting the value of g in equation 1, equation 2 and equation 3, and solving got the common value as the password.<br>